ashimakeshava/neuro_datasci/README.md

 I would like to thank Anne Lang, Franca Boße and Moritz Bammel for helping with the great content and Peter König for his guidance.
-Finally, the work here was funded in part by the [Max Planck School of Cognition](https://www.maxplanckschools.de/en/cognition).
+Finally, I'm grateful for the funding provided by the [Max Planck School of Cognition](https://www.maxplanckschools.de/en/cognition) to complete the project.

 This project is licensed under
  [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)